 Federal and state antitrust laws promote economic freedom by ensuring the existence of competitive markets.
-We have a strong record of successfully litigating antitrust cases against such monopolistic practices as price-fixing, mergers between corporations that reduce competition, and agreements between competitors that restrict supply or output to keep prices artificially high.
+We have a strong record of successfully litigating antitrust cases challenging such anti-competitive practices as price-fixing, monopolization of markets, mergers between corporations that reduce competition, and agreements between competitors that restrict supply or output to keep prices artificially high.
 With extensive experience in antitrust law, theory, and economics, our firm has a history of success in antitrust litigation and advocacy.

 Our firm is nationally recognized for our successful representation of clients in suits seeking redress for injuries caused by defective products.
 We particularly specialize in defective building cases.
 Currently, we are working on several major cases concerning defective shingles in the roofing industry as well as defective brass fittings and piping systems in the plumbing industry.
 As part of our defective product cases, usually large, even national class actions, we hold corporations accountable for false advertising, concealing risks to customers, and failing to honor warranties.
 Over the years, we have recovered almost one billion dollars for our clients in dozens of cases.

 CGL is nationally recognized for our representation of plaintiffs in civil and international human rights class actions.
 Our work on behalf of Constitutional rights in the United States and human rights abroad has earned our lawyers many accolades, including selection as finalists for Trial Lawyer of the Year.
 On the workplace front, we have had success representing plaintiffs in class actions brought under federal and state laws governing the payment of wages.
 We have successfully achieved substantial returns for workers denied payment for overtime and “off-the-clock” work.